zxrepo/tbblue/docs/extra-hw/rtc/RTCTIMEDATEreadme.txt

 https://gitlab.com/victor.trucco/RTC

-This release includes .TIME Version 3.3
+This 3.4 release includes .TIME Version 3.4 - we will keep them in step now

-They have been debugged and adapted for the ZX Next by Tim Gilberts This is the second Pulic BETA release but, they have been tested...
+They have been debugged and adapted for the ZX Next by Tim Gilberts This is the third Public BETA release but, they have been tested...
 The ASM is now modified to assemble with z80asm from Z88DK.

-They operate as DOT commands so just place DATE, TIME and I2CSCAN in the /BIN directory.
-See later for how to create a suitable RTC.SYS.
+They operate as DOT commands so just place DATE, TIME and I2CSCAN in the /DOT directory (and in the /BIN if you want to use ESXDOS)

+See later for how to use a suitable RTC.SYS.

-If you use these without a Real Time Clock (RTC) soldered to the board they will just give an error that no signature is found or No ACK received
+If you use these without a Real Time Clock (RTC) soldered to the board they will just give an error that no signature is found (RTCSIG.SYS) or No ACK received (RTCACK.SYS)

 You can however use the option TIME -d to get the contents of the chip which will be junk if the RTC is not fitted but, may help to diagnose